 Can you get pregnant any time of the month is a very common question women ask in my clinical practice.
 Heck this, was something I wasn’t even sure about until I got into naturopathic medical school.
 And this is a question a lot of women don’t know the answer to until they set out to get pregnant.

-I had the opportunity to interview Sam Gladdish about her journey with birth control and this is one of the details about her health that she wished her doctor would have explained to her as a teenage girl.
+I had the opportunity to interview Sam Gladdish about her journey with birth control and she explained that understanding when she was fertile and how ovulation works is something she wished her doctor would have explained to her as a teenage girl.

 You can watch the interview at the bottom of this post and I’ll share with you the highlights here, plus what you should know about getting pregnant or not getting pregnant.